lodlaw/django-distributed/README.md

 ## Requirements

 ### Required configs
-In `settings.py` of Django, you need to define the following variables for the slave configuration:
+In `settings.py` of Django, you need to define the following variables for the follower configuration:

 | Variable         | Type      | Description                                                   |
 |------------------|-----------|---------------------------------------------------------------|